rav3ndust/linux-updater/README.md

 # linux-updater
 A quick and simple bash script to update and upgrade your distribution with one command.
 Please note that right now this script only works for Debian/Ubuntu based distros.
-I plan to add support for Arch soon.

 To use it, follow these steps: